 - Educational, civic, cultural, and public information events, or library-sponsored programs may be held in the meeting room.

 - Use of library space for meetings in no way implies library endorsement of ideas expressed in the meetings, or the aims and goals of the groups using the facilities.
 The Madrid Public Library name must not be used as an event sponsor or endorsement unless permitted by the library director.

 - Sleepovers will not be allowed at the library, other than library sponsored programs.

 - The library is not responsible for the loss or damage of private property or for any accidents that may occur.

 - Cancellations should be made as early as possible.
-The organization is responsible for notifying member of schedule changes, not the library.
+The library will not be responsible for schedule change notifications.

 - The library reserves the right to cancel a reservation if the space is required for its own use or by use of the City of Madrid.
 Every effort will be made to give adequate advance notice.

 - Approval of meeting room situations not described here will be determined by the library director, who is authorized to establish reasonable regulations governing the use of the meeting rooms and related fees.
 A request for exceptions to this policy can be submitted in writing to the Madrid Public Library Board of Trustees and will be considered at the next regular monthly meeting.

 A rental fee of $25.00 for private use or profitable organizations.